In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Now when you go online, you are going to find that there are some RVing subjects that are controversial.

 Well this is one of those subjects.
-There’s lots of Thousand Trails complaints to read about.
+There’s lots of Thousand Trails complaints to be found online.

 About whether they provide the kind of value that you would hope and expect.